 11. Amacan Crater Lake

 You’ll not only feel the thrill of climbing a volcano but also have a glimpse of the picturesque Amacan Crater Lake.
 To get here, you’ll have to hike for hours on dense forests and steep terrains.
 But that’s all worth it once you see the lake and the surrounding views.
+It’s offers one of the most stunning pictures of lakes in the Philippines.

 - Location: Maco, Davao De Oro